Last Updated on

-- Part VI.
-How to Get Married in the Philippines as a U.S. Citizen
+- How to Get Married in the Philippines in 3 Simple Steps.

-- Part VII.
-How to Get Married in the Philippines with a Foreigner
+How to Get Married in the Philippines in 3 Simple Steps.

 If you’re planning to get married in the Philippines, there are few legal requirements you need to know first, especially if you or your would-be spouse is 25 years old or below.
 Here are some of them:

 - Marrying parties should be a male and a female, at least 18 years old.

 - If you or your partner is 25 years old or below, a parental consent or advice is needed.

 - You and your partner must not be related by blood (up to 4th degree) and should be free of legal impediments, such as being in a previous marriage (unless annulled, widowed, or divorced).

 After confirming that both of you are qualified to get married, proceed to the next steps.

 1. Get a marriage license.